-- Policy 3.8.1 Municipal Reserve (MR) shall be provided as cash-in-lieu, in consultation with the County and in accordance with the requirements of the Municipal Government Act. - Policy 3.8.2 Environmental Reserve Easements (ERE) shall be generally delineated in accordance with Figure 9: Proposed Environmental Reserve Easements. - Policy 3.8.3 Environmental Reserve (ER) as defined in the Municipal Government Act shall be provided as an ERE, to be registered on each affected title.
-This registered instrument shall include a plan identifying the boundary of the ERE, said boundary to be prepared by a qualified Alberta Land Surveyor and based on the Biophysical Impact Assessment findings.
+- Policy 3.8.1 Municipal Reserve (MR) shall be provided as cash-in-lieu, in consultation with the County and in accordance with the requirements of the Municipal Government Act. - Policy 3.8.2 Environmental Reserve Easements (ERE) shall be generally delineated in accordance with Figure 10: Proposed Environmental Reserve Easements. - Policy 3.8.3 Environmental Reserve Easements (ERE), as defined in the Municipal Government Act, shall be registered on each affected title and shall include a plan identifying the boundary of the ERE, said boundary to be prepared by a qualified Alberta Land Surveyor and based on the Biophysical Impact Assessment findings.